 - For food tips do not miss De Buik van Rotterdam

-- Alternative events and exhibits can be found on We Own Rotterdam.
+- Alternative events and exhibit info can be found on We Own Rotterdam

 We hope you enjoyed these Rotterdam city tips.
 Let us know if you discovered something special on your day trip to Rotterdam!